lmas/thesis/thesis.typ

 and where $t = (t_1, t_2, ..., t_n)$ and $s = (s_1, s_2, ..., s_n)
 in RR^n$.
-It will also calculate the Euclidean distances more efficiently as the equation does not involve complex numbers or temporary arrays.
+It will also calculate the Euclidean distances more efficiently as the equation does not involve complex numbers or temporary arrays, which @benchmark will show later.
+The result will differ from MASS of course, as the distances are not normalised anymore.

 The _processBackward_ function in @backproc can easily replace all its calls to MASS with this new distance function.